MicrosoftDocs/dynamics365smb-docs/business-central/bi-how-work-account-schedule.md

 ### Set up Excel integration for a financial report (create an Excel template)

-To set up Excel integration for a financial report, follow these steps to create an Excel template for a report.
+To set up Excel integration for a financial report, follow these steps to create an Excel template.

 1. Choose the ![Lightbulb that opens the Tell Me feature 4.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Financial Reports**, and then choose the related link.
 1. On the **Financial Reports** page, select the financial report to enable with Excel, and then choose the **Export to Excel** action.